An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Supplemental Web Appendix

+is continuous in the taste shock, because the payoff entries of the convex combination are continuous in the taste shock.
+By statement (iv) of Molchanov's (\citeyear{Molchanov_RandomSets2017}) Fundamental Measurability Theorem for Multifunctions (Theorem 1.3.3 on p.
+59) $X_i$ is measurable. \\ \\ Next observe that the set of NE coincides with the intersection of the solution sets for each inequality

-Note in equation (\ref{eq:funcSum}) we sum over a countable set and and the sum converges absolutely for each $x$.
-Therefore $r$ is measurable; specifically it is a measurable function which assigns to each taste shock to a NE.
-Let $h_{\mathbf{d}}: \Sigma \rightarrow [0,1]$ be the function which assigns to every mixed strategy the probability of $\mathbf{d}$ by multiplying the mixed strategies weights corresponding to $\mathbf{d}$.
-Since multiplication is a measurable operation $h_G$ is measurable. $ \mathcal{N}(\mathbf{d},\cdot;\theta):= h_{\mathbf{d}} \circ r$ satisfies the desired properties.
+By part (iv) of Molchanov's (\citeyear{Molchanov_RandomSets2017}) theorem on the Measurability of Set-Theoretic Operations (Theorem 1.3.25 on p.
+69) $X$ is measurable and therefore a random set. \\ \\ We know from Nash's existence theorem that for each game there exists a NE.
+Therefore $X$ is nonempty.
+The set of NE is a closed set.
+We therefore can apply Molchanov's (\citeyear{Molchanov_RandomSets2017}) Fundamental Selection Theorem (Theorem 1.4.1 on p.
+77) and find a measurable selection $\xi: \mathbb{R}^n \rightarrow \Sigma$ which assigns to each taste shock $\mathbf{u}$, a NE. \\ \\ Let $h_{\mathbf{d}}: \Sigma \rightarrow [0,1]$ be the function which assigns to every mixed strategy the probability of $\mathbf{d}$ by multiplying the mixed strategies weights corresponding to $\mathbf{d}$.
+Since multiplication is a measurable operation $h_\mathbf{d}$ is measurable and $ \mathcal{N}(\mathbf{d},\cdot;\theta):= h_{\mathbf{d}} \circ \xi$ satisfies the desired properties. \\